catlee/aosa-volume2/raw/mailman/mailman.rst

 It was about this time that I attended a Python conference where a talk on ``restish.io`` was given.
-This seemed like exactly the kind of lightweight toolkit I needed, and indeed it was effortless (and kind of joyful ;) to rip out all the old REST stuff and re-implement it on top of restish.io.
+This seemed like exactly the kind of lightweight toolkit I needed, and indeed it was effortless (and kind of joyful) to rip out all the old REST stuff and re-implement it on top of restish.io.
 Now, it takes me just minutes to expose some new functionality over REST.